howardkyu/Lightrail-API-V2-Docs/docs/accounts.md

 Your customer's account may represent value that can be used during checkout or it may represent points or credits that can be redeemed for in app rewards or promotions.

-Like all other Lightrail value, accounts are backed by `ValueStores`.
+Like all other Lightrail value, accounts are backed by ValueStores.

 ### Getting Started with Accounts
 To get started with accounts, you first need to create a `Program` which defines the default parameters for you accounts.